 Outplacement Services: More Than Just Resumes

-So, what is outplacement services?
+So, what are outplacement services?
 Outplacement services, at the risk of oversimplification, help employees who have lost their jobs transition into new careers.
 But an outplacement service isn’t an employment agency.
 Paid for by employers, these services typically offer everything from resume writing assistance to networking opportunities.
 Clients may have access to personality and career assessments, opportunities for training, career coaching, interview preparation help, and help with other benefits, all with an eye toward transitioning them into a new position.

 Although it might seem counterintuitive for companies to use a service that helps their employees find new jobs, outplacement services are becoming a more common benefit.
 According to one survey, more than 80 percent of companies offer some type of outplacement services to employees who are terminated.
 And employees themselves are demanding such services.
 In a 2015 survey by Workplace Trends, 71 percent of respondents said that they would choose to work for a company that offered outplacement services over a company that didn’t offer the services, all other things being equal.